AlexanderMelde/ml-services/README.md

 ![screenshot of the list of compute resources](images/lab-1-list.jpg)

 ### Lab 2: Managed Notebook Environments
-In this lab, you will learn how to train a simple SciKit learn model using a managed notebook environment.
+In this lab, you will learn how to train a simple SciKit learn model using a managed jupyter notebook environment.

 1. [Open Workspace](https://classroom.udacity.com/nanodegrees/nd00332/parts/9e5002de-e740-4eb2-aa15-03861fff12fc/modules/ae74a72a-97c1-4306-b55e-708c58118bd2/lessons/ff14cb2c-d367-4f57-9f35-244fd1aceda2/concepts/d3b43f98-bd8b-4c5d-ba6d-c19cbdd5bfd0)
 2. Open the *Studio* and navigate to the *Compute* tab, just as you did in the last lab.
 Note that you won't need to create a new instance this time, as the workspace will already have one prepared for you.